 We will then look at the physical features of these puppies that are bred from these parent dogs.
 What does a Chihuahua lab mix look like and what expectations should new buyers have about the size?

-This is followed by a section on the personality of these animals.
+This is followed by a section on the personality of these dogs.
 Are they a calmer version of the Chihuahua once those Labrador genetics are in the mix, or are there behavioral issues involved?
 What do owners need to consider when training them?

 Let’s start with some of the basics with this new breed, beginning with the name.